Watch: Biden holds a rare solo news conference to try to show he’s up for this campaign

 Updated July 11, 2024 at 20:45 PM ET

-President Biden, in a roughly hour-long press conference Thursday evening, doubled down on his decision to stay in the race, despite growing calls and doubts from leaders and supporters that he should step down from the ticket and won’t be able to beat former President Donald Trump in November.
+President Biden, in a roughly one-hour long press conference, doubled down on his decision to stay in the race, despite growing calls and doubts from leaders and supporters that he should step down from the ticket, and won’t be able to beat former president Donald Trump in November.

 “I think I'm the most qualified person to run for president.
 I beat him once and I will beat him again,” Biden said of Trump.